Hungry Child

-"Hungry Child" is a song by British synth-pop band Hot Chip.
+"Hungry Child" is a song by English synth-pop band Hot Chip.
 It is the fifth track on their seventh studio album, A Bath Full of Ecstasy, and was released as its lead single on 4 April 2019 through Domino Recording Company.

 Background

 The single "Hungry Child" coincided with the announcement of their seventh studio album, A Bath Full of Ecstasy which was announced to be released on 21 June 2019.
 The song features Valentina Pappalardo on vocals.

 Style

 The song has been described a mixture of alternative dance, house music, and disco.